ilikepizza107/PowerPC-Assembly-Functions/README.md

 ... will all be treated as comments and ignored by the program.

 ***Important Note***: Characters in this file are added *in addition to* the characters present in stock P+EX.
 This currently includes Knuckles, Ridley, and Waluigi, and in the future will include any other characters added to the base build.
-This means that the only characters you need to add to this file are ones not present in the base P+EX.
+This means that the only characters you need to add to this file are ones not present in base P+EX.

+## Adding to EX_Rosters.txt
+New lines are added in the following format:

+	"Roster Name" = "Roster Filename"

+So, for example, the following line...

+	"Project+" = "CSSRosterPPlus.dat"

+...would add an entry to the CSS Version Switcher labeled "Project+", which would load "pf/BrawlEx/CSSRosterPPlus.dat" in place of the normal "CSSRoster.dat".

+Note that filenames here are really just paths relative to the "pf/BrawlEx/" folder in a build.
+It's perfectly valid to specify rosters like the following, for instance:

+	"In A Subfolder" = "Folder/CSSRoster.dat"
+	"In A Super-folder" = "../CSSRoster.dat"
+	"In A Sibling Folder" = "../Sibling/CSSRoster.dat"

+Lastly, be aware that the formatting rules on escape characters and comment characters noted in the section about adding to "EX_Characters.txt" apply to entries in this file as well.

 ## Instructions for Hands-free Execution